 For this first post I’ll review one of my favourite magazines around at the moment.
-Concrete magazine has been going for ten years and in 2015 has released its eleventh issue.
-Concrete’s main focus is on trains with regular photo reports mainly from Poland but also elsewhere in Central and Eastern Europe.
+Concrete has been going for ten years and in 2015 has released its eleventh issue.
+The publication’s main focus is on trains with regular photo reports mainly from Poland but also elsewhere in Central and Eastern Europe.

 Elsewhere there is a short report of a trip to Stepnogorsk in Kazakhstan.
-Concrete often features ‘first hits’ on various systems and new stock, such as the Polish high speed train on page 55 or the Monterrey Metro on 13, likewise Stepnogorsk is new to graffiti.
-Stepnogorsk is cold, the trains have net curtains and a blue and yellow livery that looks as if it’s been painted on with a brush.
+Concrete often features ‘first hits’ on various systems and new stock, such as the Polish high speed train or the Monterrey Metro, likewise Stepnogorsk is new to graffiti.
+Stepnogorsk is cold, the trains have net curtains, and a blue and yellow livery that looks as if it’s been painted on with a brush.
 The report has the endearing mark of a graffiti anorak which gives me the idea that had the author been born in the 50’s he’d have been a trainspotter.

 The most interesting section of the issue for me is the account written by Neak on the situation in Ukraine.
 He writes about the involvement of Ukrainian writers in Maidan and the atmosphere of revolution in which graffiti could be freely done.
 There is a fantastic picture of the ‘Revolution 2014’ piece that was painted just off Maidan square.
 The piece highlights the power that graffiti can have in expressing popular sentiment as it has done elsewhere in Syria for instance.